needle-mirror/com.unity.tiny/Documentation~/module-core2d.md

 ## Components

-Use this table to associate familiar Unity concepts with Tiny Mode.
+Use this table to associate familiar Unity concepts with DOTS Mode.

 | Unity Component | Core2D Components                                            |
 | --------------- | ------------------------------------------------------------ |